 An informed written consent, data on epidemiology, and medical history were collected prospectively at the time of inclusion.
-The protocol of the study, in accordance with the Declaration of Helsinki, was approved by the Ethics Committee of Shiraz University of medical sciences, Shiraz, Iran
+The protocol of the study, in accordance with the Declaration of Helsinki, was approved by the Ethics Committee of Shiraz University of Medical Sciences, Shiraz, Iran (IR.SUMS.MED.REC.
+1400.109).

-(IR.SUMS.MED.REC.1400.109).

-DNA extraction and determining genotype at position 801G/A in SDF1 gene

-5ml of venous blood sample was collected from both groups and transferred to tubes containing 0.5ml of EDTA for DNA extraction.
+DNA extraction and determining genotype at position 801G/A in SDF1 gene from both groups and transferred to tubes containing 0.5ml of EDTA for DNA extraction.
 Genomic DNA was extracted from peripheral blood cells by salting out method.